-Jennifer Aniston’s Choice To Not Have Children With Brad Pitt Is Not The Reason Their Marriage Failed
+Jennifer Aniston, Kids, and Marriage: How Jen’s Choice To Not Have Children With Brad Pitt Is Not The Reason Their Marriage Failed

 If Brad Pitt supported Jennifer Aniston’s choice to not become a mother, then what was the real reason he left her?

-The consensus is that Brad Pitt couldn’t resist Angelina Jolie’s feminine wiles on the set of their 2005 film Mr. and Mrs. Smith, so he quickly abandoned Aniston for the younger, more sensual Jolie.
+It’s been over fifteen years, and audiences are still trying to decipher the Jennifer Aniston-Brad Pitt-Angelina Jolie debacle.
+The consensus is that Brad Pitt couldn’t resist Angelina Jolie’s feminine wiles on the set of their 2005 film Mr. and Mrs. Smith, so he quickly abandoned Aniston for Angelina Jolie.
 Underpinning this theory is the widespread belief that Angelina offered something Jennifer didn’t: the opportunity to have children.

-None of the parties have confirmed anything, but because Jennifer Aniston is a rare 40+ actress without a child, people have shamelessly peddled rumors about her desire to become a mother and how this may have essentially splintered her five-year marriage with Brad.
-Never mind that Brad is universally believed to have had an extramarital affair with Angelina, let’s center the controversy around a woman’s choice, or supposed lack thereof, of building a family — even though we have no proof supporting our conjecture.
+None of the parties have confirmed anything, but because Jennifer Aniston is a 40+ year old actress without a child, people have shamelessly peddled rumors about her desire to become a mother and how this may have essentially splintered her five-year marriage with Brad.
+Never mind that Brad is universally believed to have had an extramarital affair with Angelina, the controversy was centered around a woman’s choice, or supposed lack thereof, of building a family — even though there is no proof supporting this conjecture.

 It’s high time we break down this commonly held assumption and dig deeper into Brad and Jennifer’s attitudes regarding parenting.